 Ford Motor Company will likely develop the Navigator Electric’s battery pack at Ford Ion Park in Romulus (Michigan), USA.
 Built specially for researching and developing battery and battery cell technology, the new facility will entail an investment of USD 100 million.
 The company may manufacture the battery pack at the USD 5.8 billion BlueOval SK Battery Park in Glendale (Kentucky), USA.
 BlueOval SK is an alliance between the American automaker and the South Korean battery company.

 Production & Release Date

-The Lincoln Navigator Electric should be available in the market in the second half of the decade.
+The Lincoln Navigator Electric should be available in the market by 2026.